Statements & Policies

 In a more ideal society, these types of vital human services would be available at low to no cost.
-Having worked in healthcare for over a decade, I am fully aware of how backwards and broken our system can be.
+Having worked in healthcare for over 15 years, I am fully aware of how backwards and broken the system can be.
 However, my prices are set to reflect the true cost of what it takes to run this kind of business, including:

 paying taxes to the government

 individualized preparation and follow-up for clients' specific needs